adhikarinarayan/adhikarinarayan.github.io/_posts/2024-10-12-Hofpield-networks.md

 To demonstrate the learning process, we start with two images (patterns) as shown below and then train them using Hopfield networks.
 Pattern 1 represents the letter "L" and Pattern 2 represents the letter "I."
 Once the learning process is finished, the Hopfield network can retrieve the closest pattern to a given noisy pattern.

-The code used to generate this example can be found here: [insert link].
+The code used to generate this example can be found [here](https://github.com/adhikarinarayan/talks/blob/main/hopfield.ipynb).

 ## Connection with Physics
 The energy function mentioned above is strikingly similar to the Ising model in statistical mechanics.